『Reason, Carnival and Honour』のカバーアート

 What does free speech really mean?
 How does our understanding of it differ around the world?
 Why does it divide us – and how can we find common ground?

-Deploying the power of anthropology, Reason, Carnival and Honour outlines three visions of free speech – Reason, or civil rational debate; Carnival, or the right to be outrageous; and Honour, the duty to stand by one’s word.
+In order to move away from the simple binaries of polarised debate, Candea shows us that we need to start counting to three.
+Deploying the power of thinking anthropologically, Reason, Carnival and Honour outlines three visions of free speech – Reason, or civil rational debate; Carnival, or the right to be outrageous; and Honour, the duty to stand by one’s word.
 Sometimes supporting each other and sometimes at odds, they entail very different understandings of what language is and does, of what it means to be free.

-Building on years of research and an exploration of anthropological literature from around the globe – from tales of French cartoonists to Zambian talk-show hosts, open source hackers to Tibetan Buddhist monks – Reason, Carnival and Honour reveals a richer landscape of differences, to help us find new alliances and even answers to the big questions underlying what it is we’re really arguing about.
+Building on years of research and an exploration of anthropological literature from around the globe – from tales of French cartoonists to Egyptian Bedouin women, Finnish talk-show hosts to Tibetan Buddhist monks – Reason, Carnival and Honour reveals a richer landscape of differences, to help us find new alliances and even answers to the question of what it is we’re really arguing about.

 © Matei Candea 2026 (P) Penguin Audio 2026